p89fmathias/dgx-a100/README.md

 DGX-A100
 ===

-  This repository is a tiny tutorial to install deepops and slurm-cluster from NVIDIA (https://github.com/NVIDIA/deepops)
+  This repository is a tiny tutorial to install deepops and slurm-cluster from NVIDIA (https://github.com/NVIDIA/deepops) in a ``DGX OS``.

   ### Pre-requisites